-In response to the COVID-19 outbreak, BStrong Together is honored to partner with the Barrington Area Library for a new parenting series to help parents navigate the challenges of our new world.
+In response to the COVID-19 outbreak, BStrong Together was honored to partner with the Barrington Area Library for a new parenting series to help parents navigate the challenges of our new world.

 For additional COVID-19 resources, click here.